 If you have family that is staying with you in Singapore or in another country that is close by (i.e. Malaysia, Indonesia), it might indicate to the immigration officers that you have a genuine interest in maintaining close family ties and a higher likelihood of you making Singapore your base.
 If your family members are staying here with you, your children being educated in the local education system and being assimilated to the way of life here would hint that they are likely to contribute in the future and make this country their permanent home.

 Starting a new life in another country is no easy feat.
 There are many factors that one needs to consider before making a life-changing decision like this.
-Unlike other responsibilities like accommodation and work arrangements, acquiring your PR has an element of uncertainty since the approval depends on the immigration officials.
 To retain that level of control over your application and raise your chances of approval from the get-go, it would be wise to approach an immigration specialist to gain a better insight into the PR application process.

 At Paul Immigrations, the specialists are on task to offer expert advice on the essentials to look out for in your application.
-In addition to guiding you through the entire application process, they will assist you in the important areas like writing your cover letter, revamping your resume and filling out the applications.
+In addition to guiding you through the entire application process, they will assist you in critical areas like writing your cover letter, revamping your resume and filling out the applications.
 From there, you would be able to submit your best application and prevent any time wastage that could arise from a poorly filled-up application.
-Book an appointment today to achieve your dreams of becoming a Singapore PR.
+Book an appointment today and be one step closer to achieving your dreams of becoming a Singapore PR.